Tumbler Ridge: History

 As most residents left town, apartment blocks were closed and the mine companies bought back all but 11 houses in the town.
 After 30% of the workforce had been laid off, new contracts with the Japanese consortium were signed in 1997, allowing re-hirings to begin, but with lower export levels.
 The North East Coal Development was projected to create a net benefit of CAD$0.9 billion (2000), but incurred a net loss of $2.8 billion and half the expected regional employment.

 The population declined as many residents were unable to find other work in the town, even as a sawmill for specialty woods opened in 1999.
 After Teck closed the Quintette mine in August 2000 and shifted production to the lower cost Bullmoose mine, the municipal council established the Tumbler Ridge Revitalization Task Force to investigate ways to boost and diversify the economy.
 The Task Force negotiated the return of the housing stock from the mines to the free market, grants from the province to become debt-free, and stabilized funds from the province for healthcare and education.
-The discovery of dinosaur tracks in 2000 by two local boys while playing near a creek, led to major fossil and bone discoveries from the Cretaceous Period.
+The discovery of dinosaur tracks in 2000 by two local boys led to major fossil and bone discoveries from the Cretaceous Period.
 To survey and study the finds, government funding was secured to found both the Tumbler Ridge Museum Foundation and Peace Region Palaeontology Research Centre.
-Tumbler Ridge' population was recorded as 1,932 people in 2001.

 The community went through a second boom-and-bust cycle beginning in 2004 with the increase in world coal prices.
 Western Canadian Coal opened new open-pit mining operations creating the Brule (Dillon) mine using some of the Bullmoose mining infrastructure, between the townsite and Chetwynd, and the Wolverine mine.
 These mines were purchased by Walter Energy in 2010, but world coal prices began to drop again in 2011 and in April 2014, Walter put their Canadian operations into care and maintenance, laying off nearly 700 people.
 Similarly, Anglo American placed their Trend mine in care and maintenance in 2015.
 These second generation coal mines were not as dominant in town affairs as Quinette and Bullmoose were such that, while as of 2016 there were no operating coal mines, the town had achieved some success in other activities, such as wind power, forestry and tourism.
 Most significantly, the area around Tumbler Ridge was listed as North America's second UNESCO Global Geoparks promoting its geological significance.

+On June 8, 2023, the community of Tumbler Ridge was evacuated due to the 2023 Canadian wildfires.